BAXTOR95/ColorSeeker/README.md

 ColorSeeker is a web application built with Flask and Bootstrap5 that allows users to upload images and identify the most dominant colors present in those images.
 The application uses k-means clustering from the `scikit-learn` library to analyze and determine the main colors.

+## Live Version

+A live version of ColorSeeker is available at the following link: [https://colorseeker.onrender.com](https://colorseeker.onrender.com).

 ## Table of Contents

 - [Features](#features)